ImperialCollegeLondon/phenomedb/docs/source/development.rst

 Adding tasks
 ------------

-To add new task, extend :func:`phenomedb.task.Task`, or for imports :func:`phenomedb.imports.ImportTask`, or for compounds the :func:`phenomedb.compounds.ImportCompounds` task.
+To add new task, extend :func:`phenomedb.task.Task`, or for imports :func:`phenomedb.imports.ImportTask`, for annotation imports :class:`phenomedb.imports.AnnotationImportTask`, for compounds the :func:`phenomedb.compounds.ImportCompounds` task.

+For new analysis methods, extend the :class:`phenomedb.analysis.AnalysisTask`, and R-based tools, the :class:`phenomedb.analysis.RAnalysisTask`.
+The method method_specific_steps should be implemented.

 Tasks are made available to the PipelineFactory, CLI, and UI via the ./phenomedb/data/config/task_spec.json file, a JSON file with parameters for each task option.